it-projects-llc/addons-dev/website_multi_company/README.rst

 Roadmap
 =======

+* Currently, all websites share the same footer

 * Currently, all websites share the same theme.
 Possible solution to implement:

   * add many2many field website_ids to ``ir.ui.view``